mirtec001/shooter/README.md

-# shooter
+# Pete's Shooter
-SFML Shooter play
+SFML Shooter I'm messing with.
+Object is to create a rogue like similar to The Binding of Isaac.